-Note: The ALA Archives will be closed Monday, May 25 for Memorial Day.
-The Archives will reopen on Tuesday, May 26 at 8:30am.
+NOTICE: The American Library Association Archives will be closed Friday, July 3rd, for the 4th of July holiday.
+The Archives will reopen on Monday, July 6th, at 8:30am.

-The ALA Archives is the repository for the American Library Association, the world’s oldest and largest national library association.
+The American Library Association Archives is the repository for the American Library Association, the world’s oldest and largest national library association.

 ALA records, dating primarily from the 1920s to the present, are heavily used by historians, library school faculty, students, and ALA staff and members to study such topics as the history of librarians, library schools, and ALA’s role in national and international events.